RedisGears/RedisGears/recipes/write_behind/README.md

 ## Installing on Redis Enterprise Software cluster

 * Create an un-bootstrapped Redis cluster.
-* Install RedisGears and dependencies on all nodes with:
+* Install RedisGears on all cluster nodes with:
 ```
 bash <(curl -fsSL http://tiny.cc/redisgears-wb-setup)
 ```
 * Bootstrap the cluster.
-* Download and extract the RedisGears Write-Behind Recipe archive into `/opt/gears-wb` on one of the nodes, which we'll refer to as the "Controlling node".
+* Download and extract the RedisGears Write-Behind Recipe archive into `/opt/gears-wb` on one of the nodes, which we'll refer to as the "**Controlling node**".

 Depending on your favorite database, continue with either **Running with MySQL** or **Running with Oracle**.